cube-drone/vrjubensha/phases/2 - Dressing Rooms.md

 * you are fake
 * you have 10,000 followers on instagram
 * you want to be the center of attention
-* you are a jenna maroney type
+* (pictures of jenna maroney, the top google image result for "influencer", kim kardashian)
 * you are Victor's first child
 * you've discovered your father's infirmity and are concerned that he will destroy the company's reputation and fortune
 * you are a murderer